 This Week at Good Shepherd

-~ 9 am - Children's Formation.
-K-3rd grade meets on the stage 4th-5th grade meets in the parish office.
-Middle & high school students meet to travel to Greek Orthodox Church for visit.
+~ 9 am - Children's formation.
+K-3rd grade on the stage; 4th-5th grade in the parish office.

 The church office is open Tuesday mornings (9 am to 1 pm) and Thursday afternoons (noon to 5 pm).
 Pastor Amy and Deacon Ken are also available most days of the week by appointment.